samuelorji/sniph/README.md

     <img alt="" src="./assets/logo_thumbnail.png" width="50%"/>
 </p>

+## Think tcpdump, but for humans 😄

 ## ✨ Features

+### Cross Platform and multi-threaded
+Sniph works on Linux, MacOS and Windows.

-### Intuitive output
+### Beautiful and Intuitive output
-See packets in an easy to understand format.
+See packets in an easy to understand format. (subject to terminal width)
 ```bash
 ./sniph -i en0
 +-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+